ministryofjustice/apvs/README.md

 Optional configuration for the prototype.

 ## ELK Stack
 The prototype has been configured to stream log messages from the Bunyan logger to an instance of the ELK stack running in a Docker container.
 By default this is disabled.
-To enable this functionality uncomment the ELK configuration in the docker-compose.yml file and set the following environment variables:
+To enable this functionality uncomment the ELK configuration, ELK links, and the environmental defined below for both the internal and external web in the docker-compose.yml file.

 - LOGSTASH_HOST :: The name of the host running Logstash.
 If using the 'sebp/elk' image set this to 'elk'.
 - LOGSTASH_PORT :: A Logstash TCP port that the Bunyan logger should send log messages to.
 If using the 'sebp/elk' image set this to '9998'.